gudube/Portfolio/README.md

 ng add angular-cli-ghpages

 1. ng build --prod
-1. delete all files except index.html and 404.html and delete the assets folder ONLY.
+1. delete all files except index.html, 404.html and CNAME and delete the assets folder ONLY.
 1. copy folders from dist to portfolio-deploy/Portfolio EXCEPT index.html
-1. copy content of index.html to the new index.html
+1. copy content of index.html to the new index.html and 404.html
-IF CHANGED index.html:
-1. copy index.html to 404.html
-1. (re)create symlink to index.html in each folder?

 ## Routing:
 When adding a new route: